Insulin syringes sculpture ‘Diabetes’

 This is how I came up with an idea to draw attention to this fast growing disease (diabetes).
 I will create an art object out of ~5000 used insulin syringes, collected from people who has diabetes.
 The object would be around 3 m height and reflect a woman, sitting on a chair and taking usual insulin injection into her abdomen.
 I would disinfected used syringes and glue them one to each other in a way that construct a monument statue.
 With this aesthetically looking, but at the same time shocking art object I try to represent both: enormous growth of the disease in the world (how much of insulin syringes is consumed by a man), my constraint abidance with it (sitting position = humility) and sensitive hope that one day diabetes would be cured.

-I plan to finish this project by mid 2017.
+I plan to finish this project by the end of 2017.
 You can follow this project in my Instagram feed:

 About Agne Kisonaite